14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 {% include blog-youtube.html youtubeId="d-LvtHs-6O0" caption="The software is custom-built, using Microsoft Speech Recognition Engine, Computer Vision, and the Kinect SDK." %}

+## The Physical Web

+Another effort to bridge the gap between our physical and digital world is the [Physical Web initiative by Google](https://google.github.io/physical-web/).
+The idea is that any service or object can broadcast their functions using [low-energy bluetooth beacons](https://github.com/google/eddystone).

+People that are close by are able to see these services on their phone, and can click for furter details.
+A web page will show up in the browser, allowing for information and ways to interact with the services.

+The Physical Web is already available on in Chrome on iOS and Android.
+It has the potential to allow us to build contextual experiences that people can easily access, without downloading a new app.

 ## Virtual Reality

 This year Virtual Reality (VR) was the talk of the town at SXSW.
 Long lines formed in front of Samsung and Google where these were these were being tested out.